maestrano/maestrano-java/README.md

 sso.sloEnabled=true

 # => idm
 # By default we consider that the domain managing user identification is the same as your application host (see above config.app.host parameter).
 # If you have a dedicated domain managing user identification and therefore responsible for the single sign-on handshake (e.g: https://idp.my-app.com) then you can specify it below
 sso.idm=https\://idp.myapp.com

+# => idp (optional)
+# This is the URL of the identity provider to use when triggering a SSO handshake.
+With a multi-tenant integration, each tenant would have its own URL.
+Defaults to https://maestrano.com
+sso.idm=https\://maestrano.com

 # => initPath
 # This is your application path to the SAML endpoint that allows users to initialize SSO authentication.